Exploring Ocean Mysteries: From Dynamic Shores to the Deep Sea

 Exploring Ocean Mysteries is a curriculum that makes it easy to teach the seven Ocean Literacy Principles while meeting NGSS, Common Core and Climate Literacy standards.
 Lessons are targeted to middle grades and adaptable for grades 4-12.
 They use the National Marine Sanctuary System as an engaging backdrop that helps students understand their importance for exploration, research, Indigenous cultures and more.

 The 17 lessons and supporting resources below have been created by NOAA’s Office of National Marine Sanctuaries in collaboration with Engaging Every Student, supported by funding from National Geographic Society and the National Marine Sanctuary Foundation.
+These lessons and materials are also available in Spanish.

 Ocean Literacy Essential Principle 1: Earth has one big ocean with many features.